mongodb/docs-docurl/README.md

 ### Other Types
 DOCURL supports fetching any arbitrary resource.
-Add resources to `assets.sources.x` where x in the resource type that has a corresponding entry in `assets.output_paths`.
+Add resources to `assets.sources.x` where x is the resource type that has a corresponding entry in `assets.output_paths`.

 These resource types have two keys, `source` and `output` that tell DOCURL where to fetch the asset and the filename to save it as.
 Output paths are